Walter Reuther: Filibuster

-In 1957, during a speech before the annual convention of the NAACP, Reuther coined the United States Senate "the graveyard of civil rights legislation," and called for the abolishment of the body's filibuster.
+In 1957, during a speech before the annual convention of the NAACP, Reuther coined the United States Senate "the graveyard of civil rights legislation", and called for the abolition of the body's filibuster.

 Assassination attempts

 In April 1938, two masked gunmen attempted to abduct Reuther at a party he was hosting.
 However, one guest managed to flee and alert the authorities, leading to their arrest.
-At the trial, the defense argued that the Reuther staged the entire event as a publicity stunt.
+At the trial, the defense argued that Reuther staged the entire event as a publicity stunt.
 Links between the gunmen and Harry Bennett (a union-busting enemy of the UAW) were not disclosed to the jury.

 On April 20, 1948, Reuther barely survived a double-barrel shotgun blast that ripped through his kitchen window as he was preparing a late evening snack.
 As the gunshot went off at 9:48 pm, EST, Reuther happened to turn toward his wife, and was hit in his right arm instead of the chest and heart.
-Four slugs of the type used to kill large game had shattered his right arm into 150 pieces of bone.
+Four slugs shattered his right arm into 150 pieces of bone.
 Another slug pierced his back and exited out his stomach.
 The assailant “fled in a bright red four-door Ford sedan, police said.”
 Reuther, who did not lose consciousness, cursed his attacker as he was initially being treated by his next-door-neighbor, a doctor, as he lay on the kitchen floor. “‘Those dirty sons of bitches!’
 Reuther cried.
 ‘They have to shoot a man in the back.
 They won’t come out in the open and fight.’”
 As doctors fought to save his life, he became infected with malaria and hepatitis from blood transfusions.
-Through months of therapy, he regained partial use of his right arm, but for the rest of his life had to train himself to write and shake with his left hand.
+Through months of therapy, he regained partial use of his right arm, but for the rest of his life had to train himself to write and shake hands with his left hand.
 When Attorney General Tom Clark requested J. Edgar Hoover to get the FBI to investigate the shooting, Hoover refused, stating, "I'm not going to send in the FBI every time some nigger woman gets raped."
 The shooting was never solved.

 Thirteen months after the attack, Reuther's brother Victor was almost killed by a similar shooting from a double-barrel shotgun.
 The blast traveled through his living room window and hit him in the face, throat, and chest.
 Victor's right eye had been shot out and had to be removed.
 Victor said, "The attack on me was a way of serving notice to Walter.
 'We didn't get you yet, but we're still around.'"
 The shooting of Victor was also never solved.

 In the wake of both shootings, Eleanor Roosevelt wrote: "It seems unthinkable that the police have never been able to discover who shot Walter Reuther and because of that, in all probability, the same person perhaps has felt he could get away with shooting another brother. … [W]e have a right to protect men who are working in the interests of their fellow men."